lmcgrath/lmcgrath.github.com/source/_posts/2012-10-23-using-perforce-chronicle-for-application-configuration.markdown

 {% include_code lang:ruby app-config/module/module.ini %}

-Add view scripts to `INSTALL/application/appconfig/views/scripts/index`:
+Add a view script for displaying plaintext assets, `INSTALL/application/appconfig/views/scripts/index/index.phtml`:

 {% include_code lang:php app-config/module/views/scripts/index/index.phtml %}

+Add a view script for displaying diffs, `INSTALL/application/appconfig/views/scripts/index/diffs.phtml`:

 {% include_code lang:php app-config/module/views/scripts/index/diffs.phtml %}

 And a controller at `INSTALL/application/appconfig/controllers/IndexController.phtml`:

 {% include_code lang:php app-config/module/controllers/IndexController.php %}

+## AngularJS

 After all files are in place, Chronicle needs to be notified that the new module exists by going to "Manage" > "Modules", where the "Appconfig" module will be listed if all goes well :) Both assets will now be viewable from `http://localhost/appconfig/index.html` and `http://localhost/appconfig/stack_configuration.json`.
 AngularJS' [$resource service](http://code.angularjs.org/0.9.19/docs-0.9.19/#!/api/angular.service.$resource) is used in index.html to fetch stack_configuration.json and post changes back.